PowerDNS/pdns/docs/markdown/authoritative/settings.md

 ## `any-to-tcp`
 * Boolean
-* Default: no
+* Default: yes (no, in <= 4.0.1)
 * Available since: 3.3

-Answer questions for the ANY and RRSIG types on UDP with a truncated packet that refers the remote server to TCP.
+Answer questions for the ANY on UDP with a truncated packet that refers the remote server to TCP.
 Useful for mitigating reflection attacks.

 ## `api`
 * Boolean